lrperki2/lrperki2.github.io/_posts/2022-09-15-Project1_Response.md

 Some of the key takeaways were learning how to write function definitions, becoming familiarized with the `dplyr` package, learning about the interaction between classes and functions, and practicing assembling smaller code chunks into a cohesive project.

-If redoing the project, I would experiment more often.
+If I were to redo the project, I would experiment more often.
 I tended to fixate on finding optimal solutions quickly, but with more experimentation, maybe I would pick up on some additional use cases for various functions.
 Overall, it was a great learning experience.

 You can view the project here: <https://lrperki2.github.io/Project1_LPerkins.html>